JoshDSommer/nativescript-slides/README.md

 }

 ```
+Great for Intros/Tutorials to Image Carousels.

-To use the intro slide plugin you need to first import it into your xml layout with  `xmlns:IntroSlides="nativescript-intro-slides"`
+To use the intro slide plugin you need to first import it into your xml layout with  `xmlns:Slides="nativescript-slides"`

-when using the intro slide plugin you need at least two ``<IntroSlides:Slide>`` views inside of the ``<IntroSlides:IntroSlides>``.
+when using the intro slide plugin you need at least two ``<Slides:Slide>`` views inside of the ``<Slides:SlideContainer>``.

-add as many ``<IntroSlides:Slide>`` as you want.
+add as many ``<Slides:Slide>`` as you want.

-the `IntroSlides` class also has public `nextSlide` and `previousSlide` functions so you can add your own previous and next buttons as needed.
+the `Slides` class also has public `nextSlide` and `previousSlide` functions so you can add your own previous and next buttons as needed.

-the `<IntroSlides:IntroSlides>` element also has a property called `loop` which is a boolean value and if set to true will cause the slide to be an endless loop.
+the `<Slides:SlideContainer>` element also has a property called `loop` which is a boolean value and if set to true will cause the slide to be an endless loop.
 The suggested use case would be for a Image Carousel or something of that nature.

 ###Plugin Development Work Flow: